-Mahesh Jangid: Mahesh was born in Churu District, Rajasthan.
-He learned the art of woodcarving at the age of seven, under the tutelage of his grandfather, Shri Mal Chand Ji – a nationally recognised woodcarver and National Award winner.
+Born in Churu District, Rajasthan, Mahesh learned the art of woodcarving at the age of seven, under the guidance and care of his grandfather, Shri Mal Chand Ji, a renowned artist and a National Award winner.
 After a basic education, Mahesh gave up studies to devote his life to sandalwood (Santalum album) carving and by the time he was 24, Mahesh had earned his own national carving award for his extraordinary miniature work.
-In 1993, he won the National Award for his sandalwood carved hand fan and his extraordinary achievements, due to the high quality of work and the efforts needed to carve each piece of work.
-Now living and working in Jaipur with his sons, Mahesh has devoted his life to this unique art form.
-He has shared his passion and techniques with his two sons and they too have gone on to win multiple awards and recognitions for their carvings.
+In 1993, he won the National Award for his sandalwood carved hand fan and his extraordinary achievements.
+Mahesh has shared his passion and techniques with his two sons, who have also gone won few awards and recognitions for their carvings.
 Mahesh has broken a number of records with his work, when he carved his fine, delicate smallest jointless chain from a solid piece of sandalwood.
 The chain is 315mm in length and weighs just 160g.
 He has also since carved one more jointless chain from another solid piece of sandalwood, this time with the chain measuring 10ft long with 496 links and weighing just 12g, which is the longest wooden jointless chain.
 Mahesh has two records in the Limca Book of Records for making these jointless chains and also has a record in the Indian Book of Records and one record in the Global World Record for the same pieces.
 To promote his work, Mahesh participates in national art and crafts exhibitions and fairs, such as Delhi Haat, Suraj Kund Mela, Master Creations Delhi, etc., but he also participates in international art exhibitions and fairs in France, Germany, Egypt, Malaysia, Poland, Switzerland and more.
-Mahesh looks to his sons taking on the family tradition and tells us: “I feel so proud of both of my sons for following our traditional carving techniques.
-They are so dedicated to this work and are very creative.
-They are always thinking about how to make their carvings more attractive and beautiful.
-So I think they both will do much better in their lives.”
+Mahesh looks to his sons for continuing the family tradition.

-Mohit Jangid Artist : Mohit was born in Jaipur, Rajasthan and was initiated into the craft at a very young age.
-Since graduating and leaving school, he has also chosen to dedicate his life to woodcarving, having already done it for 15 years.
-He feels strongly that the Jangid family have a woodcarving talent and knows that he would rather spend his life learning and developing that skill than taking on a job he dislikes and ‘wouldn’t have respect for’.
+Mohit was initiated into the craft at a very young age and after graduation he dedicated his life to woodcarving.
+He feels strongly that the Jangid family has a woodcarving talent and knows that he would rather spend his life learning and developing the skills rather than taking a job.
 Mohit tells us he is ‘addicted’ to his work, so feels he and his brother can do much better in life with woodcarving, than in a job with ‘limits’: a ’limited salary’, ‘limited time’ and ‘limited work’.
 Woodcarving, on the other hand, is limitless – it’s up to the two brothers to find new things to carve, new designs and more miniature work.
-Mohit tells us: “I do prefer miniature because I’ve seen this type of carving from my childhood and miniature work is the most important thing in our work, because it makes our items more attractive.
-We can make all kinds of carved products, but miniature carving is my favourite.
-I give my best to this carving work and I always enjoy it.”
+Mohit tells us: “I do prefer miniature because I’ve seen this type of carving from my childhood and miniature work is the most important thing in our work, because it makes our items more attractive.”
 His knowledge of epics and religious texts has helped him bring a rare blend of beauty and craftsmanship to his creations.
-Like his father, Mohit is no stranger to awards and records.
-He has previously received the State Award 2008–09 by Rajasthan C.M.
+Like his father, Mohit has won many awards.
+He received the State Award 2008–09 by Rajasthan C.M.
 Shri Ashok Gahlot for Excellence in Sandalwood Carving.
-He also holds a world record for the ‘smallest playable violin’ and two national records for his smallest in size violin.
+He also holds a world record for the ‘smallest playable violin’ and two national records for his smallest violin.
 This remarkable piece is just 130mm tall and 19mm tall.
 The item is exactly to scale and performs the same function as the everyday, original violin, usually with four strings.